slacgismo/gismo-cloud-deploy/README.md

 The gcd command supports the following subcommands:

-#### Process files command
+#### run-files command

 ```bash
 (venv)$ gcd run-files [ --number | -n ] <0 ~ number> [ --deletenodes | -d ] [ --configfile | -f ] <filename> [--help]
 ```

-* If process file command with no option command `-n`.
-The program will process the defined files in the `config.yaml` file.
+* If you use default `run-files` command with no option, the program processes the files defined in the `config.yaml` file with `solar-data-tools` algorithm, and generated the results that saved in a file defined in `config.yaml` file.

-* The process file command with option command`-n` followed with an `integer number` will process the first `number` files in the defined bucket.
+* The process file command with option command`-n` followed with an `integer number` will process the first `number` files in the defined bucket. (eg. `-n 10` will process the first 10 files in defined bucket )
 If `number=0`, it processes all files in the buckets.

-* The process file command with option command`-n` and an `integer number` will process the first `number` files in the defined bucket.
+* The process file command with option command`-n` and an `integer number` will process the first `n` files in the defined bucket.
 If `number=0`, it processes all files in the buckets.

-* The option command `[ --configfile | -f ] [filename]` allows users to import configuration yaml files under `gismoclouddeploy/services/cli/config` folder.
+* The option command `[ --configfile | -f ] [filename]` allows developers to import custom configuration yaml files under `gismoclouddeploy/services/cli/config` folder.
-If this optional command is not assigned, the default configure file is `gismoclouddeploy/services/cli/config/config.yaml`.
+If this [-f] option command is not assigned, the default configure file is `gismoclouddeploy/services/cli/config/config.yaml`.

 Examples: